-- Please use your corporate card whenever possible. - Include your credit card bill with your expense report (this enables exchange rates to be handled efficiently); for cash transactions, please include exchange rates.

-• Exceptions to the Policy

-• Exceptions must be recommended by the appropriate Dean or Vice President (in such cases, please submit written explanation with Travel Expense Report), but final disbursement authority rests with the Office of Financial Services.
+(1) each time a cardholder is going to make reservations from an over-seas merchant (2) each time a cardholder begins and ends a trip overseas - Include your credit card bill with your expense report (this enables exchange rates to be handled efficiently); for cash transactions, please include exchange rates. - Exceptions to the Policy - Exceptions must be recommended by the appropriate Dean or Vice President (in such cases, please submit written explanation with Travel Expense Report), but final disbursement authority rests with the Office of Financial Services.